Enigma-IIITS/Push-Down-Chain/README.md

 Uses linked list (binary tree) to take care of fragmented memory scenarios.

 - Uses "push down" instead of "bubble up" like the classic heap implementation (both array and linked list) do.
 - Does not insert the element at the end and then bubble it up, instead inserts the element at the top, and the pushes it down along a specific path which leads to the correct location (Location at which, inserting maintains complete binary tree property)
 - Time taken to find this appropriate path is **always** directly proportional to height of the tree O(log(n)).
 - Uses a different approach to find the last leaf node element during deletion whose time complexity is always (constant) **O(1)**

+Read more about the internal implementation here.